Your Cash Money Priorities

 Money is a tool you use to get what you need and want.
-So, what do you need and what do you want?
+So, what do you need, and what do you want?
 You need to take care of yourself and your loved ones.
 Some people also want to promote or support causes they care about.
-Others may simply want to take a vacation or buy a car.
-Knowing what you want – and what you don’t want – are the most important things when thinking about money.
+Others may want to take a vacation or buy a car.
+Knowing what you want – and what you don’t – are the most important thing when thinking about money.

 Understanding how you feel about money is the first step to your financial empowerment.
 Once you understand how money makes you feel, you can shift your mindset into one of curiosity.
 This is where your real financial empowerment lies.

 It’s your money, don’t let others tell you what to do with it.
 We are constantly told what to do with our money.
 And it works because the truth is most people don’t know what they want to do with their money.
 They are uninformed and uncertain.
 They react emotionally, and the marketing works.